VimDrones/Vimdrones-Docs/docs/designer.md

 **Transform Effector**

-* When we transform the Empty, so the Mesh transform.
-Now we can add some animation to the Empty Effector.
+* When we transform the Empty Effector, so the Mesh transform.
+Now we can add some animations to the Empty Effector.
 When the drones inside the Empty, the color of these drones will be changed to the color of the Mesh.
 ![Vimdrones Designer Effector](/static/effector.jpg "Vimdrones Designer Effector") <br>

 * If we add more Effectors to the drones at the same time, the color of drones will depend on the latest Effector